 The Porter-Cable PCE211 is made for heavy-duty tasks.
 It has an instantaneous and continuous 450 ft-lbs of torque.
-What I mean is that this corded electric power impact wrench can produce a nut busting 450 ft./lbs. of torque in an instant and continuous to do so.
+What I mean is that this corded electric powered impact wrench can produce a nut busting 450 ft./lbs. of torque in an instant and continuous to do so.

 This tool is a bit more on the heavy side.
 All that weight comes from the strong 7.5 Amp motor.
-It doesn’t make that much of a noise though.
+It doesn’t make that much of noise though.
 The rocker switch is placed nicely.
 You can use it to make the tool rotate forward or reverse.

 For an electric wrench at this price point, I would say this is a winner in my book.
-Remember, it is a corded tool, that means you need to be close to a power circuit.
+Remember, it is a corded tool, which means you need to be close to a power circuit.
 If you want portability, this is not the tool for you.
 If you don’t mind a cord hanging around this is the tool that you should go for.